PTSD: National Center for PTSD

 - Executive Division Research

-The Executive Division in White River Junction, VT, provides leadership, directs program planning, and promotes collaboration in order to facilitate optimal functioning of each division of the National Center.
-The Executive Division specializes in the development of innovative and authoritative educational resources, in programs that disseminate and implement best management and clinical practices, and in the use of technologies to reach a broad range of audiences.
+The Executive Division in White River Junction, VT, provides leadership, directs program planning, and promotes collaboration to facilitate optimal functioning of the other Divisions both individually and collectively.
+The Executive Division specializes in the development and evaluation of innovative and authoritative educational resources, in programs that disseminate and implement best management and clinical practices, and in the use of technologies to reach a broad range of audiences.
 This Division also oversees the administration of VA's National PTSD Brain Bank.
+The Executive Division does not have a specific research mission; investigators are involved in independent and collaborative research in a number of domains such as treatment outcome research, shared decision-making, and biological research.

 - Behavioral Science Division Research

-The Behavioral Science Division in Boston, MA, conducts research on adjustment after military deployment, assessment methods, genomic and neuroscience mechanisms linked to psychopathology, and innovative approaches to clinical intervention and treatment delivery.
+The Behavioral Science Division in Boston, MA, conducts research on life adjustment after military deployment, methods to assess trauma and PTSD, innovative approaches to clinical intervention and treatment delivery, and the potential neurobiological and genomic basis of PTSD and its comorbidities.

 - Clinical Neurosciences Division Research

-The Clinical Neurosciences Division in West Haven, CT, focuses on research designed to uncover biomarkers of disease mechanisms, as well as on clinical research that investigates paradigms of risk and resilience.
-The Clinical Neurosciences Division utilizes an interdisciplinary approach that includes neuroimaging, treatment, genetics, and epidemiological studies targeted at translating discoveries from the lab into interventions for treating PTSD and comorbid conditions.
+The Clinical Neurosciences Division in West Haven, CT, focuses on research designed to establish novel treatments and uncover biomarkers of disease mechanisms related to traumatic stress, as well as research that investigates paradigms of risk and resilience.
+The Clinical Neurosciences Division utilizes an interdisciplinary approach that includes treatment interventions, neuroimaging, genetics, and epidemiological studies targeted at translating discoveries into therapeutic targets for PTSD and comorbid conditions.

 The Dissemination and Training Division in Palo Alto, CA, conducts research on patient needs and preferences, implementation science, the development of novel and adapted treatments that attend to patient preferences, and the development and testing of treatments that employ the potential benefits of technology-based delivery of services.